jodur/imagesdirectory-camera/README.md

 # Platform setup

-To use this component, copy the directory `imagedirectory`and it contents to the `custom_components` directory of your homeassistant.
+To use this component, copy the directory `imagedirectory`and it contents to the `custom_components` directory of your homeassistant or use hacs and add this repository as custom repository to hacs.

 Add the following line in your `configuration.yaml:`
 ```yaml